edunad/rawrbox/samples/007-particle-system/README.md

 # 007-particle-system Sample

+> [!NOTE]
-### This sample demonstrates the utilization of the GPU particle system and emitters.
+> This sample demonstrates the utilization of the GPU particle system and emitters.

 ![](https://i.rawr.dev/sample7-min.gif)